Arizona–Arizona State baseball rivalry: 1990s–present

 In recent years the rivalry has been dominated in stretches by each team.
 Arizona State generally dominated the rivalry in the 1990s and 2000s, making many College World Series appearances while Arizona struggled and made only a single one - in 2004.

 The 2010s were however dominated by Arizona, who have made 3 College World Series appearances since the Sun Devils' last appearance - winning once and running-up once.
 The Wildcats have also won 3 Pac-12 titles since the Sun Devils' last in 2010.

-In 2025, Arizona and Arizona State baseball teams now compete in the Big 12 Conference after 46 years as members of the then Pac-10, now Pac-12 Conference.
+In 2025, Arizona and Arizona State baseball teams now compete in the Big 12 Conference after 46 years as members of the then Pac-10 and Pac-12 Conference.

 Venues

 Aside from 6 games, each game in the series has been played either at the Wildcats' home fields in Tucson or the Sun Devils' home fields in Phoenix and Tempe.
 In fact, only a single regular season game has been played outside of the state of Arizona - a 1994 matchup held at the Hubert H. Humphrey Metrodome in Minneapolis, MN.

 Arizona's home field was UA Field from 1929 to 1966, Wildcat Field (later Frank Sancet Stadium then Jerry Kindall Field at Frank Sancet Stadium) from 1967 to 2011 and Hi Corbett Field from 2012–Present.
 Arizona played selected home games at Hi Corbett Field from 1940 to 1975, including all games against Arizona State between 1965 and 1974.

 Arizona State's home field was Goodwin Stadium from 1959 to 1963, Phoenix Municipal Stadium from 1964 to 1973 and Packard Stadium from 1974 to 2014.
 In 2015, the Sun Devils returned to Phoenix Municipal Stadium where they remain today.
 Arizona State played the 2002 season at HoHoKam Park in Mesa, AZ due to construction at Packard Stadium, however the only games played that season between the teams were held in Tucson.